Article - Financial Institutions

 (i) The financial condition of the licensee or applicant;

-(ii) For a licensee, the average monthly outstanding payment instruments or outstanding money transmission liability for the previous 12 months;
+(ii) For a licensee, the average monthly outstanding money transmission liability for the previous 12 months;

-(iii) For an applicant, the projected monthly payment instrument sales and money transmission volume in the State, the business experience, and any other factor deemed appropriate; and
+(iii) For an applicant, the projected monthly money transmission volume in the State, the business experience, and any other factor deemed appropriate; and

 (e) (1) If the penal amount of a surety bond or a deposit in lieu of a surety bond is reduced by a payment of a claim or judgment, the licensee shall file with the Commissioner evidence of any new or additional surety bond or deposit in lieu of a surety bond in the amount that the Commissioner sets.